arda-cyber/mof-co2-adsorption-prediction/README.md

-- **Feature scope:** no visibility into linker chemistry, functional groups (e.g., amine groups known to strongly enhance CO2 affinity), open metal sites, or network topology — all established contributors to CO2 adsorption in the literature.
+- **Feature scope:** no visibility into linker chemistry, functional groups (e.g., amine groups known to strongly enhance CO2 affinity), open metal sites, or network topology, all established contributors to CO2 adsorption in the literature.
 - **Hypothetical structures:** hMOF is a computationally generated database; none of these structures are guaranteed synthesizable.
-An attempt to test generalization on CoRE MOF 2019 (real, experimentally derived structures) was not completed — the measured isotherms in that database don't share hMOF's fixed 5-point pressure grid, and a direct-match extraction returned no data at 0.5 bar.
-This remains open for future work (see below).
+An attempt to test generalization on CoRE MOF 2019 (real, experimentally derived structures) was not completed and the measured isotherms in that database don't share hMOF's fixed 5-point pressure grid, and a direct-match extraction returned no data at 0.5 bar.
+This remains open for future work.
 - **Metal diversity:** limited to the 4 metals present in hMOF (Zn, Cu, V, Zr) — far narrower than the real MOF chemical space.
 - **Single pressure focus (primary model):** the main model targets 0.5 bar